How do you play pickleball? This is one of the first questions you’ll likely ask when you’re invited to a badminton court for a bit of fun in the sun.

 How to Determine the Serving Sequence in Pickleball?

-Talking about the serving rules of pickleball, you know it as the toughest ones when compared to those of similar racket sports.
-You do the first serve of a pickleball game always from the right side of the court.
+- You always do the first serve of a pickleball game from the right side of the court.

-For duals, the player on the right always serves first.
-The two players on the right will, however, switch between serving as the game progresses.
-The player on the right will do the first serve every time the service side changes.
-If the right player was the first to serve during the previous score, the players will switch sides so the left player can start the game first from the right side.
+- If the right player was the first to serve during the previous score, the players will switch sides so the left player can start the game first from the right side.

-The serving side will also keep serving until the serving side faults: when the server faults, the serving side alternates with the opponent, and the opponent becomes the server.
+The serving side will also keep serving until the serving side faults.
+When the server faults, the serving side alternates with the opponent, and the opponent becomes the server.

 How to Serve in Pickleball

 To serve the ball to your opponent, the pickleball paddle must make contact with the ball below the server’s waist.
-The server must also start the game at least one foot behind the baseline or non-volley zone line and no foot should touch the baseline of the court until after the ball is served.
+The server must also start the game at least one foot behind the baseline or non-volley zone line, and no foot should touch the baseline of the court until after the ball is served.

 How to Determine the Winner in Pickleball?